Aditya-Choudhary0/mailingbot/README.md

    ```bash
   npm i
   ```
-- to run the project fully on the local host change the redirectiong link in the login page from the deployed link to localhost server file  directory is mailbot/src/Pages/Login.jsx
+- to run the project fully on the local host change the redirecting link in the login page from the deployed link to the localhost server file  directory is mailbot/src/Pages/Login.jsx

-  change the url redirection from
+  change the URL redirection from
   ```
    window.location.href = "https://hiring.reachinbox.xyz/api/v1/auth/google-login?redirect_to=https://onebox-mailbot.netlify.app/onebox";
   ```